holdmydata/dolphinoko/README.md

    - Name: A descriptive name for your tool
    - Provider: Choose "Ollama" for local models
    - Model: Select a model you've pulled to Ollama
+   - Category: Select a category that matches a character's toolCategory
    - Prompt Template: Create a template using `{input}` as placeholder for user input
 4. Save your tool
+5. Use the Tool Organizer to properly categorize your tools
-5. Go to Dashboard to test your tool!
+6. Interact with the appropriate character to utilize your tool!

 ## 📦 Project Structure

 The project is organized with a clear separation between backend and frontend:

 ```
-dolphin-mcp-toolbox/
+dolphinoko/
 ├── backend/              # FastAPI Python backend
 ├── frontend/             # React/TypeScript frontend
+│   ├── src/
+│   │   ├── components/   # UI components
+│   │   ├── context/      # Context providers
+│   │   ├── pages/        # Application pages
-├── scripts/              # Utility scripts
+│   │   └── utils/        # Utility functions
 └── README.md
 ```

 ## 📝 Customization

+- **UI Theme**: The farm theme can be customized in `frontend/src/styles/theme.ts`
+- **Characters**: Modify available character types in `frontend/src/context/CharacterContext.tsx`
+- **Tool Categories**: Edit categories in `frontend/src/types/categories.ts`
-- **Adding more providers**: Extend the `providers` dictionary in `backend/services/mcp_service.py`
+- **Adding more providers**: Extend the providers in `backend/services/mcp_service.py`
-- **UI Theme**: Modify the Tailwind theme in `frontend/tailwind.config.js`
-- **Adding new tools**: Create new tool definitions in the Tool Builder

 ## 👥 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Feel free to submit a Pull Request or open an Issue for bugs and feature requests.

 ## 📄 License

-MIT?
-I think?
-Depends on what the MCP is and what model you use.
-Everything else is MIT.
+MIT License (for our code).
+Models and third-party libraries maintain their own licensing.

 ## 🙏 Acknowledgments

 - [Eric's Dolphin MCP](https://github.com/cognitivecomputations/dolphin-mcp) for the underlying MCP implementation
 - [Ollama](https://ollama.ai/) for the local model inference
-- The 90s/2000s software packaging aesthetic for inspiration
+- The farming and kawaii aesthetics that inspired our new UI